- AI Workshops for Companies

 Workshop formats

-From aha moment to reliable working practice.
+From the aha moment to a reliable way of working.

-Why different
+Why this is different

 Not a prompt course.
 Not a motivational talk.
 A building workshop.